kellyjadams/data-analytics-resources/README.md

 - [Jess Ramos Data](https://jess-ramos-data.ck.page/)

 ## Discord Communities

-Discord is usually used as a wave for gamers to talk with each other.
-But it's becoming more popular to be used for people with a common interest to chat and build a community.
-All the links below are the invites to the discord server and the creators' LinkedIn accounts.

 - [DataFrenchy Community](https://discord.gg/Nwps7yGheJ) (created by [Chris French](https://www.linkedin.com/in/chris-french-data/))
 - [Break into Data](https://discord.gg/kqQDVdhqFf) (created by [Meri Nova](https://www.linkedin.com/in/meri-bozulanova/))